Jedastar Set For Return At The Valley

 Saturday is also a chance for Kennewell to test Jedastar at The Valley as the Group One (1000m) is on his radar as a longer range option should the filly keep stepping up.

-Asateer finished second to subsequent stakes placegetter on debut at in February and the colt has returned this preparation with back-to-back wins at Pakenham and Ballarat on synthetic tracks to earn his shot in town.
+Asateer finished second to subsequent stakes placegetter on debut at Bendigo in February and the colt has returned this preparation with back-to-back wins at Pakenham and on synthetic tracks to earn his shot in town.

 “He’s the first horse I’ve had for Sheikh Bin Khalifa and he’s a nice horse to kick off with for me,” Kennewell said.